Payyavula Keshav: As MLC

-Keshav lost the assembly elections in 2014 and contested for an MLC seat in 2015 from Anantapur.
+Keshav lost the assembly elections in 2014 and contested an MLC seat in 2015 from Anantapur.
 After victory, he was appointed the chief whip on behalf of TDP in the Legislative Council.

 Notable political exigencies

 Rift with People's War Group

 As someone from a landlord family background, Keshav was the class enemy during phase 2 of left-wing extremism in India.
 In the 90s, Keshav's political career started with firm resistance from the People's War Group (PWG) in the region.
 The tiff-off between Keshav and the Naxalites culminated in two bomb attacks where two houses related to Keshav and his close relatives were blasted by the members of PWG.
 However, Keshav was not present at any of the blast scenes at the time of both incidents.

 Samaikyandhra Movement

 Keshav supported the Samaikyandhra movement during the political turmoil that culminated in carving out of Telangana as a separate state from the larger state of Andhra Pradesh in 2014.